pauldoomgov/.allstar/README.md

 ## Enabled Repos

-AllStar is currently configured to scan all the repositories which it's authorized to access in the corresponding GitHub App, so repo updates require the GSA TTS DevTools team to update those permissions.
+AllStar is currently configured to scan all of the repositories in the GSA-TTS organization.
+It will skip repostories that are archived.

-If you have a repository in this organization that you would like added:

-* Open an issue requesting which repositories we should add
-* Once accepted and merged, check the `Issues` tab in your repository for AllStar's findings

 ### Overriding AllStar Defaults